How Much is My Car Accident Claim Worth?

 Illinois Car Insurance Requirements

-Each state has its own minimum requirements regarding the amount of car insurance that each driver has to carry.
+Each state has its own minimum requirements regarding the car insurance each driver has to carry.

 The following are the minimum requirements for car insurance in Illinois: